 In my fourth year of JET I had to make a choice.

-Go back and home and get back into the Games Industry, or finally realise my childhood dream of living in Japan, utilising my new found talent for teaching.
+Go back and home, or finally realise my childhood dream of living in Japan.

 Taking everything into consideration, I picked the latter, and applied to many places before being accepted at a brand new international school south of Tokyo.

 Now, a few months later, I finally found an apartment.

 It’s conveniently five minutes away from a station by foot, with direct trains to and from the heart of Tokyo running all the way up to midnight.